 While most of us in the indie filmmaking community welcome these changes – The downside to these innovations is the market is now saturated with backyard indies.

-The other day I asked members of the Filmmaking Stuff Facebook community to describe their biggest filmmaking challenge.
-Minutes later, it became clear that the most glaring obstacles revolved around film finance and movie distribution.
+The other day I asked members of the Filmmaking Stuff Facebook community to describe their biggest indie filmmaking challenges.
+Minutes later, it became clear that the most glaring obstacles revolved around:

 Read any of the books out there and the solution almost always involves some ridiculous scenarios where you either hire a seasoned producer to raise the money (wouldn’t that be nice) or find someone with disposable income, like a doctor or dentist.
 I’m sure you heard this useless crap too.
 I am tired of it.

 So here is your non-magical solution to film finance.
 Notice I DID NOT say easy.
 What I’m about to share is not easy.
 I am sorry.
 If you don’t like a challenge, choose another profession or simply buy another indie filmmaking book that promises fame and fortune.
 But for those of you wiling to do the work, here are the steps for raising money:

 - Break your script into a schedule and budget.